 A Connection to St. Francis Hospice

-St. Francis Hospice has earmarked the annual gifts from the Jack & Marie Lord Fund for the development of a new hospice facility for east Oahu.
+St. Francis Hospice has earmarked the annual gifts from the Jack & Marie Lord Fund for a unit named in honor of Jack & Marie Lord at the Clarence T.C.
+Ching Villas on the St. Francis Liliha campus.

-Hawaii Five-0 has a second life in syndication and in the reboot of the TV show that stars Australian actor Alex O’Loughlin as Steve McGarrett.
+Hawaii Five-O has a second life in syndication and in the reboot of the TV show that stars Australian actor Alex O’Loughlin as Steve McGarrett.

 Glory Days of Pan Am